Upstate New York: Definition

 Upstate New York refers to some or all of the area north and west of New York City, which is highlighted in red.

 There is no clear official boundary between upstate New York and downstate New York.
 The most expansive definition of the upstate New York region excludes only New York City and Long Island, which are always considered to be part of downstate New York; this usage is common among New York City residents and significantly less farther north.
 This definition is used by the Department of Environmental Conservation.
 A cheeky joke among Manhattanites is that anything north of 14th Street is "upstate".

 Another usage locates the upstate/downstate boundary farther north, at the point where New York City's suburbs segue into its exurbs, as the exurbs do not generally fall within the Census Bureau-defined New York–Newark Urban Area.
 This latter boundary places most of the Lower Hudson Valley, or Westchester and Rockland counties and about one-third of Putnam County, downstate, while putting the northwestern edge of Rockland County as well as the northernmost quarter of Westchester County (including Peekskill) upstate.
 Conversely, area residents often use Interstate 84 to delineate a boundary between upstate and downstate New York.

-Yet another usage follows the U.S. Census definition of the New York metropolitan area prior to 2010, which includes all of included Westchester, Rockland, and Putnam counties.
+Yet another usage follows the U.S. Census definition of the New York metropolitan area prior to 2010, which included all of Westchester, Rockland, and Putnam counties.
 This definition was used by the plaintiffs in the federal redistricting case Rodriguez v.
 Pataki.

-In New York state law, the definition of the upstate boundary also varies: while Westchester is seemingly always considered downstate under state law, some definitions include Rockland and Putnam counties in the downstate region, and others also include Orange and Dutchess counties; all of these counties are served by Metro-North Railroad lines.
+In New York state law, the definition of the upstate boundary also varies.
+While Westchester is seemingly always considered downstate under state law, some definitions include Rockland and Putnam counties in the downstate region, and others also include Orange and Dutchess counties; all of these counties are served by Metro-North Railroad lines.
 Ulster County, and, in the largest state-defined extent of downstate, Columbia County, are also sometimes included.
 The division line between the United States District Court for the Southern District of New York and the United States District Court for the Northern District of New York places Sullivan County and Dutchess County in the Southern District, and Ulster and Columbia counties in the Northern District.